UC Santa Barbara Gauchos: Women's soccer

-The UC Santa Barbara Gauchos women's soccer team have an NCAA Division I Tournament record of 5–9 through nine appearances.
+The UC Santa Barbara Gauchos women's soccer team has an NCAA Division I Tournament record of 5–9 through nine appearances.

 Softball

-The UC Santa Barbara Gauchos women's softball team has an NCAA Division I Tournament record of 0–6 through three appearances.
+The UC Santa Barbara Gauchos women's softball team has an NCAA Division I Tournament record of 2–8 through four appearances.
+The Gauchos won their first NCAA tournament game in 2025.

 Swimming

 Based out of Campus Pool on the UCSB campus, the swimming program has seen its fair share of success.
 For 40 seasons Gregg Wilson was the head coach of the men's and women's swimming teams.
-Wilson posted a dual meet record of 292-208-1 (172-115 with the men, 120-92-1 with the women).
+Wilson posted a dual meet record of 292–208–1 (172–115 with the men, 120–92–1 with the women).
 Even more impressive, his squads have collected 36 Big West Conference Championships, 23 by his men's teams and 13 by his women's teams.
 Before the Texas Longhorns men's swim team broke it, the UCSB men's swim team set the NCAA record for most consecutive conference titles in any sport with 23 straight Big West Conference championships from 1979 to 2001.
 The men's teams have been ranked as high as 16th nationally and several of his swimmers over the years have advanced to the NCAA Championships.
-In fact, the men's team has turned in 38 All-American performances under Wilson.
+The men's team has turned in 38 All-American performances under Wilson.

 The team is now led by Coach Matt Macedo, who took over the position in August 2016 (was an assistant coach for two years prior).
-The men's teamearned back to back championship titles at the Mountain Pacific Sports Federation championship (MPSF) for in 2017 and 2018, while Macedo also earned the coach of the year award in his first year.
+The men's team earned back-to-back championship titles at the Mountain Pacific Sports Federation championship (MPSF) in 2017 and 2018, while Macedo also earned the coach of the year award in his first year.

 Notable alumni of the program include Olympic gold medalists Richard Schroeder, Jason Lezak, Sandy Neilson, Sophie Kamoun, former 50-meter freestyle world record holder Bruce Stahl (the first person to ever hold this world record), and Pat Cary.

 Volleyball

 Men's volleyball

-The men's volleyball team has finished as the NCAA runner up 5 times, most recently in 2011.
+The men's volleyball team has finished as the NCAA runner-up five times, most recently in 2011.
 The women's volleyball team plays at the UCSB Events Center, while the men's team plays at Robertson Gymnasium.

 Women's volleyball

-The UC Santa Barbara Gauchos women's volleyball team have an NCAA Division I Tournament record of 21–28 through twenty-eight appearances.
+The UC Santa Barbara Gauchos women's volleyball team has an NCAA Division I Tournament record of 21–28 through twenty-eight appearances.